The CHILD Project

 Tell me more about the Nation’s Missing Children Organization and Center for Missing Adults (NMCO) and their relationship with other organizations.

-The Nation’s Missing Children Organization and National Center for Missing Adults is a nonprofit agency providing nationwide assistance to law enforcement and families of missing persons.
-The agency, headquartered in Phoenix, Arizona, was founded in 1994 by Kym Pasqualini who, at the age of eight, survived an attempted abduction by a knife wielding stranger.
+The Nation’s Missing Children Organization and National Center for Missing Adults are nonprofit agencies providing nationwide assistance to law enforcement and families of missing persons.
+The agencies, headquartered in Phoenix, Arizona, were founded in 1994 by Kym Pasqualini who, at the age of eight, survived an attempted abduction by a knife wielding stranger.
 The group provides a variety of services including advocacy, search assistance, national distribution of information related to missing persons and various programs addressing child safety such as the Child ID program.
 NMCO acts as a clearinghouse of information and does not provide investigative services or employ private investigators.

 Over the last ten years the National Center for Missing & Exploited Children (NCMEC) has provided training, and technical assistance to establish the first national clearinghouse for missing adults.
 In 1995 NMCO expanded its charter to include services to missing persons over the age of eighteen and quickly identified that missing adults and their families were a segment of the victim population that has been under-served.
 In July 2002, the United States Department of Justice Bureau of Justice Assistance provided funding to help NMCO establish the National Center for Missing Adults, the first national clearinghouse for missing adults providing services and advocacy to families of missing persons.
 The agency is dedicated to the prevention of abduction and the safe recovery of missing adults with primary focus on adults determined by law enforcement to be endangered due to foul play, diminished mental capacity, physical disability, or suspicious circumstances.